geonetwork/core-geonetwork/docs/manual/docs/customizing-application/implementing-a-schema-plugin.md

 Once again, a good place to start when building a `schema-suggestions.xml` file for the MCP is the `schema-suggestions.xml` file for the iso19139 schema.

--   **schema-substitutes.xml** - Recall from the earlier [schema_and_schema_xsd](schema_and_schema_xsd.md) section, that the method we used to extend the base ISO19115/19139 schemas is to extend the base type, define a new element with the extended base type and allow the new element to substitute for the base element.
+-   **schema-substitutes.xml** - Recall from the earlier [Creating the schema directory and schema.xsd file](/customizing-application/implementing-a-schema-plugin.rst#schema_and_schema_xsd) section, that the method we used to extend the base ISO19115/19139 schemas is to extend the base type, define a new element with the extended base type and allow the new element to substitute for the base element.
 So for example, in the MCP, we want to add a new resource constraint element that holds Creative Commons and other commons type licensing information.
 This requires that the MD_Constraints type be extended and a new mcp:MD_Commons element be defined which can substitute for gmd:MD_Constraints.
 This is shown in the following snippet of XSD:

 ``` xml
 <xs:complexType name="MD_CommonsConstraints_Type">